cemolina29/Election_Analysis/README.md

 1. Total number of votes cast
 2. A complete list of candidates who received votes
+4. The voter turnout for each county
+5. The percentage of votes from each county out of the total count
+6. The county with the highest turnout
-3. Total number of votes each candidate received
+7. Total number of votes each candidate received
-4. Percentage of votes each candidate won
+8. Percentage of votes each candidate won
-5. The winner of the election based on popular vote
+9. The winner of the election based on popular vote

 ## Resources